lcsouzamenezes/OpenCatapult/docs/user-guides/create-first-project-web.md

 The project that you've just created contains a `Default` job definition with a `Generate` task in it.
 Let's add the job to the queue so Engine can pick and execute it.

-Go to the `Job Queues` tab, and click the play button of the `Default` job definition
+Go to the `Job Definitions` tab, and click the play button of the `Default` job definition

 ![Job Definition](../img/queue-job.JPG)

 You can monitor the live progress of the job queue, by clicking the log icon